Infant Optics DXR-8 Baby Monitor Review – Best Baby Monitor in 2020?

 The Infant Optics DXR-8 has all features any new parent will require.
 And I’ve summarized the most useful ones in the table below:

-In addition, you can purchase a wide-angle lens to expand the field of vision of the Infant Optics DXR-8 camera.
+You can purchase a wide-angle lens (sold separately) to expand the field of vision of the Infant Optics DXR-8 camera.
 And add up to 3 additional cameras to the DXR-8.
 With multiple cameras, you can use the scan mode feature to monitor all of them at once.

 During my Infant Optics DXR-8 review, I found some great features about this great little baby monitor.
 And I summarized them in the first column.
-Of course, the Infant Optics DXR 8 is not perfect and there are things that annoyed me, and can be improved upon.
+Of course, the Infant Optics DXR 8 is not perfect and some things annoyed me, and can be improved upon.
 Those are summarized in the second column.

 The Infant Optics DXR8 baby monitor is fast and intuitive to set up and use.
 Here are the simple steps to get you started: